League Rules and Regulations

 £125 entry fee

-The cost of the draft board and stickers for draft day, plus the cost of room hire, plus any other odds and ends needed for set up will come to about £200 ish - everything else will go to prizes.
+The cost of the room hire, plus any other odds and ends needed for set up usually come to about £200 ish - everything else will go to prizes.

 The exact prizes will depend on how many managers join the league, and will be confirmed here in good time well before the season.
-If we get a full complement of 16 like last season, the first prize will once again be a cool £1,000!
+If we get a full complement of 16 like the last few seasons, the first prize will once again be a cool £1,000!

 The majority of the prize fund will go to the winners and runners up, with a few smaller prizes on offer to keep everyone in with a chance of getting something back.